ram-a-dhan/react-redux-typescript/README.md

-# yarn-react-redux-typescript
+# react-redux-typescript
-Simple To-do App using Yarn, React, Redux, and TypeScript
+Simple to-do app using React, Redux, and TypeScript